jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-1.md

-+++
+---
+heading: Section 1
+title: "Cleanliness and Security"
+# date: 2015-09-30
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "Cleanliness and Security" description=  "Section 1 of The Simple Lectures on Jurisprudence by Adam Smith" author=  "Adam Smith" image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-1/section-3/chapter-9" linkbtext=  "Chapter 11" linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-1" linkftext=  "Chapter 1" heading=  "Section 1" icon=  "/icons/smith.png"
+description: "Section 1 of The Simple Lectures on Jurisprudence by Adam Smith"
-+++
+---

 Police is the second general division of jurisprudence.

 The name is French.
 It is originally derived from the Greek πολιτεία, which properly signified the policy of civil government.
-But now it only means the regulation of the inferior parts of government=
+But now it only means the regulation of the inferior parts of government:
 - cleanliness
   This deals with the proper method of carrying dirt from the streets.
 - security